pseuxide/pseuxide.github.io/_drafts/2024-06-10-defeating_an_obfuscated_keygen_challenge.md

 Wild products often have some kind of protection to protect their interectual property and it makes reverser's life harder.

-I found a very cool obfuscator called [obfus.h](https://github.com/DosX-dev/obfus.h) which published very recently and I thought this is a good time to tackle it and write an article!
+I found a very cool obfuscator called [obfus.h](https://github.com/DosX-dev/obfus.h) which published 2 month ago and I thought this is a good idea to tackle it and write an article!

 The program I'll be dealing with in this article is  [DosX's Obfuscation of C (7 kb crackme)](https://crackmes.one/crackme/66295a2aa562ef06c3b52e66).
 As per its description, this program is packed with UPX, but mutated by what's called [UPX patcher](https://github.com/DosX-dev/UPX-Patcher) and obfuscated with aforementioned obfuscator which, surprisingly, are made by the same author of keygenme.
 They're cool stuff so u should check it out!

-Even if the obfuscator is an open source software, I thought it's boring to look at and take advantage of the obfuscator, so I haven't take a look at them.
+Even if the obfuscator is an open source software, I thought it's boring to look at and take advantage of the obfuscator, so I haven't taken a look at them.

+## The program

+The program of the challenge is a simple keygenme.
+A Prompt "password >>>" shows up upon run.
+It print out "[-]wrong password!" when u type in random string.

 ## Unpack it first